-Martins works for Médecins Sans Frontières / Doctors Without Borders (MSF) in Nigeria, where he deals with patient data.
-On the day of a special celebration for women being discharged from the clinic where he works, he shares their story of resilience, joy and recovery…
+Onyeka Martins Madueke works with patient data at MSF's fistula project in Nigeria.
+On the day of a special celebration for women being discharged from the clinic, he shares their story of resilience, joy, and recovery.

 How do you know a happy person; their smiles or their tears?
 It all depends I guess.

 While a smile and a hearty laugh are ready indications of a happy moment, tears shed for the same occasion could be questionable.

 But then, when it is established that those tears are out of appreciation for the beautiful thing that has happened, it is easier to conclude that such an emotional outburst must have sprung from a deeper place – a place of soul-intoxicating joy.